puppetlabs/puppet-docs/source/pe/3.7/r10k_setup.md

 ###I Was Using r10k With Open Source Puppet and Just Upgraded to PE 3.8

 Puppet Enterprise automatically installs the current PE version of r10k.
-However, the default location for r10k.yaml has changed, so we recommend moving it to prevent future upgrade issues.
+However, the default location for r10k.yaml has changed, so we recommend moving it to its new default location to prevent future upgrade issues.

 Note that you should have uninstalled your open source r10k gem before you upgraded to PE.
 If you did not specifically do so before, you can uninstall the open source r10k gem from the system gem location now.